 - i) meeting every three months on an ordinary basis, preferably at the Association’s headquarters, upon formal call sent by email and made by the CEO at least 5 (five) days in advance, or meeting anytime on an extraordinary basis, upon formal call made by the CEO or by any group of 3 (three) Board members, at least 2 (two) days in advance, provided the minimum necessary quorum for deliberation is reached, according to the provision set forth herein;

 - j) defending the rights and interests of minority shareholders, also in specific cases that involve investments made and/or managed by its Members, with the objective of making recommendations to solve existing conflicts or implementing measures to protect the rights of the involved parties;

 - k) appointing 3 (three) members to participate in the Association’s Committee of Ethics, preferably members of the Board of Directors or representatives of its Members;

 - l) establishing differentiated annual fees to be paid by each category of Members, based on the level of engagement and participation of each category.
 To establish the annual fee, the Board of Directors shall observe the following parameters: the Member’s category and the total assets invested in equity funds, multimarkets and stock portfolios managed or owned by the Member;

-- m) establishing the cost expenses and investments allowed to be incurred/made by the Association’s CEO, regardless the prior authorization of the Board of Directors, and supervising the actions carried out by the Management Board; and
+- m) establishing the cost expenses and investments allowed to be incurred/made by the Association’s CEO, regardless the prior authorization of the Board of Directors, and supervising the actions carried out by the Executive Board; and

-- n) as per the suggestion made by the Management Board, approving the creation of positions in the association’s organizational structure intended to enhance the performing of the Association’s activities, such as Superintendents, Managers, Coordinators, Advisors or Assistants, in accordance with the Association’s budget forecast and financial availability
+- n) as per the suggestion made by the Executive Board, approving the creation of positions in the association’s organizational structure intended to enhance the performing of the Association’s activities, such as Superintendents, Managers, Coordinators, Advisors or Assistants, in accordance with the Association’s budget forecast and financial availability

 Article 16 – The Chair of the Board of Directors is responsible for: